 NOW is the best time to plan for next year.
 Before this school year ends.
 Everything is still fresh in your mind.
 You know what worked and what didn’t.
 You can remember what the kiddos are ready (or not ready) for during certain times of the year.
-AND the motivation is high to be extra prepared when you come back.

 - Set to print on one page, but you can print them poster-sized as I do for our team, or make adjustments to print them to 2 pages or on legal-sized paper.

-- There are a variety of color options
+- A variety of color options

 - Variety of year types (year-round, standard, American with holidays, no holidays, Australian year).
 There are planners to suit any need.
 AND you can customize any one of them to make it suit your needs precisely.